howtographql/howtographql/content/backend/graphql-js/2-queries.md

 </Instruction>

-For this work work, you of course need to import the `Query` object.
+For this to work, you of course need to import the `Query` object.

 <Instruction>